Azure/azure-resource-manager-schemas/README.md

 # azure-resource-manager-schemas

+> [!WARNING]
+> ## The schemas contained in this repo are designed for best-effort validation, and should NOT be relied upon for other programmatic consumption.
+Please raise an issue in this repo if you have a current or potential new use-case, and we can suggest alternatives.

 This is the repo for template deployment schemas hosted under `https://schema.management.azure.com/schemas`.
 Please see below for information on contributing and publishing updated schemas.

 ## Updating Schemas